Sensory integration that is the work of the senses

 This dysfunction is called dyspraxia.
 Children seem equally clumsy in terms of movement as in case of problems with the vestibular system, however the background of the problem is different.
 Children suffering from dyspraxia cannot plan their movement from beginning to end.
 This might be shocking for persons who develop properly and usually do not perform any mental labor in order to plan consecutive sequences of movement and rather do it intuitively.

 This problem is particularly visible while performing new motor exercises for both fine and gross motor skills.
 Children with dyspraxia find it more difficult to assess how to use their bodies in order to achieve particular results, i.e. tie their shoes or throw a ball into a basket.

 What to do when the child has sensory integration disorders

-There is no one way that the parents ought to take.
+There is no clear option that the parents ought to take.
 This is due to the fact that such disorders have different courses and intensity among children.
-Small changes will be sufficient in some families while in other the conduct would be much more complex.
+Small changes will be sufficient in some families while in others the conduct would be much more complex.

 Most of all, the problems ought to be thoroughly diagnosed.
 Means of coping with them should be established afterwards.
-Sensory integration therapists along with pre-school and school tutors specialized in oligofrenopedagogy ought to be helpful in this case as well.
+Sensory integration therapists along with pre-school and school tutors specialized in oligophrenia pedagogy ought to be helpful in this case as well.

-In addition, new equipment will become helpful for home therapies.
+In addition, new equipment will become helpful for home therapy.
 For example, a weighted blanket, a weighted vest, mattresses and an abundance of different plastic materials.
-On the other hand, some objects ought to be removed, i.e. a loud doorbell, clothing labels, scented candles etc.
+On the other hand, some objects should be removed, i.e. a loud doorbell, clothing labels, scented candles etc.

 The biggest challenge to be overcome is in terms of emotions and endurance of parents.
-Beginnings are often hard, but practice shows that a combination of work, co-operation with specialists and consequence brings excellent results even in the most difficult cases.
+Beginnings are often hard, but practice shows that a combination of work, co-operation with specialists brings forth excellent results even in the most difficult cases.